OpenSourceScannerCollective/OxideSerpentineString/README.md

 OxideSerpentineString is a library with a goal to reduce False Positive Rate (FPR) of detecting RegEx patterns in source code (Python, JavaScript, etc.) and data (JSON, TOML, CSV, etc.).

-#### note:
-* The rust project is called 'oxide_serpentine_string' (for now).
-* The Python library is called 'xtractor'.
-* The main reason for this disparity is to shorten the name for use in Python

 ## Features

 * **[_High performance_](https://github.com/mariomka/regex-benchmark)** Library